transdigiware/blockchain/reference/hsm-gemalto.md

   Command Result : 0 (Success)
   ```

-4. **HSM client** Verify the client can connect to HSM server by running the command:
+4. **HSM client:** Verify the client can connect to HSM server by running the command:

   ```bash
   vtl verify